Topic Areas: Business and Practice Management: Speech-Language Pathology

 • Accreditation issues related to Joint Commission, OSHA, CARF, CHAP, Department of Education, etc.

-• Legislative and regulatory advocacy
+• Legislative and regulartory advocacy

 • Project management

-• Ethical issues as they pertain to business management
+• Ethical considerations in business management

-• Legal issues including expert witness testimony
+• Legal matters, including expert witness testimony

-• Employee recruitment and retention, onboarding
+• Employee recruitment and retention

 Related Topics